OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/security/screen-aggregates-exposing-system-entities-on-anonymous-screens.md

 ## How to fix

-Remove the exposed information or set the authorization to **Authenticated users**. .
+Remove the exposed information or set the authorization to **Authenticated users**.

+For more information, refer to the [best practice to protect your screens using roles](../../../building-apps/ui/creating-screens/best-practices-screens.md#roles).